Clex1o1/alexander/content/blog/2024-03-29-component-patterns.md

 ---
 title: Component Patterns
-date: 2024-03-31T00:00:00.000Z
+date: 2024-03-29T00:00:00.000Z
 ---

-As your software and team grow, it becomes increasingly important to structure your code efficiently.
+As your software and team grows, it becomes increasingly important to structure your code efficiently.
 You may already be familiar with design patterns and using frameworks to address some of these challenges.

 Allow me to share some insights into how my team and I structure our components.
 Our foundation is a component-based framework.
 While we leverage [Vue.js](https://vuejs.org/) and [Nuxt](https://nuxt.com/), similar approaches can be achieved with React or even Twig or Blade template languages.
 While I lack experience with other technologies beyond web frameworks, I can imagine that this approach could be applicable elsewhere.

-At the end of our efforts, we aim to have a Design System and component library.
+At the end of our efforts, we aim to have a design system and component library.

 _These insights are based on my own experiences, and while you may find or use other solutions, they can be equally valid.
 In my opinion, there is no single correct way.
 Take what you find useful and discard the rest._ 🤞